 - Determining your position using various techniques such as dead reckoning, running fixes and triangulation

-- How to use your current GPS position to get you to your destination
+- How to use your present GPS position to get you to your destination

 - Set and drift from wind, tides and current